 18. Corn Nuts

 Dry fruits can be eaten at any time of the day.
-However, consuming them early in the morning can prove to be more beneficial.
+But, according to research, consuming them early in the morning has been proven to be more beneficial.

 Yes, one can eat dry fruits daily.
-Although remember that they are rich in calories, thus, they should only be consumed in moderation.
+However, it’s important to keep in mind that they are high-calorie foods.
+Therefore, they should be consumed in moderation.

-Walnuts, almonds, pistachios, cashews, hazelnuts, and pecans are considered as heart-friendly.
+Walnuts, almonds, pistachios, cashews, hazelnuts, and pecans are considered heart-friendly.

 Pistachios, cashews, dates, apricots, raisins, prunes, and almonds can help you speed up your weight loss.

-Raisins, prunes, dates, walnuts, almonds, and hazelnut can improve your memory and brainpower.
+Raisins, prunes, dates, walnuts, almonds, and hazelnuts have been seen to improve memory and brainpower.

-Pregnant women can have nuts like almonds, peanuts, pistachios, macadamia nuts, walnuts, cashews, and Brazil nuts for a healthy pregnancy.
+For a healthy pregnancy, pregnant women can have nuts like almonds, pistachios, macadamia nuts, walnuts, and Brazil nuts.